Palomar College: Media

+The Telescope is a student-run publication, produced by students enrolled in journalism courses and funded entirely through advertising.

+Impact is a student-run magazine also produced by students in the college's journalism program.
+It has been published annually each spring semester since 2011 by the editorial staff of The Telescope.

+KKSM is the college's student-run radio station.
+It is broadcast 24/7 from the Jonathan Downey Memorial Studio.
+It has a 500-watt AM signal.

+Palomar College Television (PCTV) is the college's PBS television station.
+It has been active since 1975.

 Associated Student Government

 The Governing Board of the Palomar Community College District has authorized the students of the District to organize a student body association named "Associated Students of the Palomar Community College District".
 The association is required by law to "encourage students to participate in the governance of the college".

 The governing body of the association is named "Associated Student Government" (ASG).
 The ASG is a student-run organization at Palomar that strives to create a better campus for its students.
 Members of the ASG serve on campus-wide shared-governance committees and hiring committees, lobby State and Federal representatives on student issues, attend leadership conferences, and are responsible for Comet Week, Springfest, and some campus-wide activities.
 Members of the ASG have opportunities to attend conferences, special on-campus parking, and serve on campus-wide committees as the "voice of the students."

 The Associated Students periodically participates in meetings sponsored by a statewide community college student organization named Student Senate for California Community Colleges.
 The statewide Student Senate is authorized by law "to advocate before the Legislature and other state and local governmental entities".